Hardcore Golf Training

-While we used a lot of abdominal and rotational trunk work, we also used strength exercises like the power clean, power snatch, squat, split squat and push press.
-In fact, a few of our skaters were good enough to qualify for the Quebec Games in weightlifting!
+While we used a lot of abdominal and rotational trunk work, we also used strength exercises like the power clean, power snatch, squat, split squat, and push press.
+A few of our skaters were good enough to qualify for the Quebec Games in weightlifting!
 One of the girls went as high as a 185lbs power clean and jerk and a 135lbs power snatch… at 15 years of age.

 Why am I talking about figure skating?
-While the connection between hitting a baseball and hitting a golf ball are quite obvious; the link between skating and golf is not as apparent.
+While the connection between hitting a baseball and hitting a golf ball is quite obvious, the link between skating and golf is not as apparent.

-However, the jumping part of figure skating is very similar in nature to the modern golf swing.
+However, the jumping part of figure skating is very similar to the modern golf swing.

 In many jumps, the Axel series, for example, skaters use a plant and push off the leg to speed up their rotation, allowing them to spin 2 or 3 full turns in the air before landing.
-For women to be able to land a double Axel, they need a lot of leg strength/power, not to jump higher but to create more rotational speed so that they can spin faster in the air, getting more turns in before landing.
-Those who can hit the triple Axel have extremely strong and powerful legs.
+For women to land a double Axel, they need a lot of leg strength/power, not to jump higher but to create more rotational speed so that they can spin faster in the air, getting more turns in before landing.
+Those who can hit the triple Axel have solid and powerful legs.

 It’s similar to the golf swing.
 The same things that will make a skater spin fast will make a golfer turn his hips fast.

-If you look at the training for skaters, it gives us our first clue about how to train for golf performance.
-While skaters do indeed use plenty of stability/balance, abdominal/core and rotational work, they also perform quite a bit of basic strength (squats, split squats, deadlifts) and power (power variations of the Olympic lifts, plyometrics, throws) work.
+If you look at skaters’ training, it gives us our first clue about how to train for golf performance.
+While skaters do indeed use plenty of stability/balance, abdominal/core, and rotational work, they also perform quite a bit of basic strength (squats, split squats, deadlifts) and power (power variations of the Olympic lifts, plyometrics, throws) work.

 Obviously, they don’t jump into those later exercises right off the bat, but they must work toward them to reach elite performance.

-Figure skaters need even more flexibility, coordination and stability than golfers.
-Yet, they include a good amount of big basic work in their training.
+Figure skaters need even more flexibility, coordination, and stability than golfers.
+Yet, they include a good amount of significant basic work in their training.
 There are no reasons for golfers to be afraid of strength training.

-To me, another great comparison for golfers are shot putters and, especially, discus throwers.
-Both rotational sports like golf.
+To me, another excellent comparison for golfers has shot putters and, especially, discus throwers—both rotational sports like golf.
 And if you look at the lower body action, it is very similar to the modern golf swing.

-And if you look at the delivery phase of a throw, it is very similar to the downswing action, especially with the modern technique with the front leg explosion.
+And if you look at the delivery phase of a throw, it is very similar to the downswing action, especially with the modern technology with the front leg explosion.

 Obviously, there is a difference between throwing a 16 lbs shot or a 4.5 lbs discuss and swinging and a 0.6 to 1.1 lbs golf club.
 The formers obviously are more strength biased and do require a greater level of strength.
-But still, both actions are similar and golf swing speed can be enhanced by getting stronger just like a thrower can gain distance by working on their strength and power too.
-Golfers just don’t need to reach the same levels as the throwers, but the same exercises will be beneficial: power cleans/power snatches, squats and partial squats, jumps, core work, medicine ball throws as well as specific overspeed actions.
-Throwers throw implements lighter and heavier than their competition weight, golfers should do the same with underweight and overweight “clubs” (more about that in part 2).
+But still, both actions are similar, and golf swing speed can be enhanced by getting stronger, just like a thrower can gain distance by working on their strength and power.
+Golfers just don’t need to reach the same levels as the throwers.
+The same exercises will be beneficial: power cleans/power snatches, squats and partial squats, jumps, core work, medicine ball throws, and specific Overspeed actions.
+Throwers throw implements lighter and heavier than their competition weight; golfers should do the same with underweight and overweight “clubs” (more about that in part 2).